zainab-nooh/modern-js-lab/exercise/README.md

 This might not seem terribly useful, but there are some situations in React where it can save you from writing a lot of code!

-#### Exercise

-Define a variable of your choice and assign it a string value.
-Next, create an object and use that variable as a key for a property.
-The value of the property can be whatever.
-Log the object to make sure it worked as expected.

 ### Import and Export